Becoming an affiliate marketer and starting an affiliate website is a great way to make money online.

 As mentioned, a funnel takes motivated people and puts them on a journey to buy.

 Funnels also work best when you know what the visitor’s intentions are so you can match that intent with the right offer.

 It’s all about putting the right offer in front of them at the right time.

 To do that you actually want to create multiple funnels.
 One per visitor intent that you identified.

 Step one is getting the people to your site.
 That’s right at the very top of your funnel.

-The bait you use to get people into your funnel can take the form of a PDF guide, a checklist, a spreadsheet, some free software, or any other easy-to-put-together content or resource that they will desperately want at that visitor intent stage.
-The better/more desirable the bait is, the more people you’ll get into your funnel.
+The bait you use to get people into your funnel can take the form of a PDF guide, a checklist, a spreadsheet, some free software, or any other easy-to-put-together content or resource that people will desperately want at that visitor intent stage.
+The more desirable the bait, the more people you’ll get into your funnel.

 To continue the example, someone at the stage of shopping for their first rowing machine would likely jump for joy if you offered them:

 “A Complete Buyer’s Guide To Purchasing Your First Rowing Machine”